Fraunhofer Institute for Electron Beam and Plasma Technology: Research and development

-One of the Fraunhofer FEP's main areas of work is thin film technology.
-This includes the coating of plates, strips and components made of different materials with various layers or layer systems, such as special layers for displays and forgery-proof labels.
-A second field of work is electron beam technology.
+One of the Fraunhofer FEP's main areas of work is thin film technology, including photovoltaics.
+This includes the coating of plates, strips and components made of different materials with various layers or layer systems, such as special layers for displays and forgery-proof labels, and energy-efficient integration of photovoltaics into building designs.
+The institute also works in the field of electron beam technology.
 The electron beam is used as a precise tool for welding, vaporizing or modifying the surface layer of metals.

 The institute is divided into six different business units: